 Chatbots and Humans — The current scenario

 Artificial Intelligence has been dubbed as the technology of the decade.
-With the advent of increased data processing capabilities(GPUs) and Advanced Deep Learning architectures, AI has taken a new leap altogether in past few years.
+With the advent of increased data processing capabilities(GPUs) and Advanced Deep Learning architectures, AI has taken a new leap altogether in the past few years.
 Chatbots are usually driven by such intelligent algorithms.

 AI-driven chatbots are extensively being used in customer support.
 The idea is to take over the initial interaction with customers and route them to different places based on the queries.